RPI-DATA/jupyter-book/_build/notebooks/PCA.md

-It is easy to see that the correlation between other dimensions (other than first two) was ambiguous and highly concentrated in either horizontal or vertical line.
-This fact suggests that there are large difference between the dimension we select so that **the weak dimension can't change too much on the shape of graph**.
+It is easy to see that the correlations between the other dimensions (other than the first two) are ambiguous and highly concentrated in either horizontal or vertical lines.
+This fact suggests that there are large differences between the dimensions we selected, and that the weaker dimensions, by contrast, **can't impact the shape of the graph too much**.

 ## Dimension Reduction with PCA
 ---

-We can see that there are actually only two dimensions in the dataset.
+We have now seen that there are actually only two useful dimensions in the dataset.
 Let's throw away even more data - the second dimension - and reconstruct the original data in `D`.